Typhoon Dolphin (2015): Meteorological history

 On May 12, Dolphin began moving steadily to the west-northwest.
 It developed a persistent central dense overcast over the center as conditions became increasingly favorable.
 At 00:00 UTC, the JMA and JTWC both upgraded Dolphin to typhoon status, based on a developing eye feature.
 The eye, initially only 9 km in diameter, became more defined in the center of the convection.
 The intensification trend was soon halted by a combination of moderate southerly wind shear and dry air from the west, causing the eye to become obscured on conventional satellite imagery.
 On May 15, the wind shear once again lessened.
 The compact core persisted during this time, although the center was slightly obscured.
 As the typhoon approached Guam, radar imagery tracked the eye underneath the deepest convection.
 Late on May 15, Dolphin passed between Guam and Rota, bringing its eyewall over both islands.

-After leaving the Marianas Islands, the eye of Dolphin became much larger as the storm developed strong outflow channels, both indicative of further strengthening.
+After leaving the Mariana Islands, the eye of Dolphin became much larger as the storm developed strong outflow channels, both indicative of further strengthening.
 On May 16, the typhoon began rapid deepening as it reached the western periphery of the ridge, causing it to turn more to the north.
 At 06:00 UTC that day, the JMA estimated peak 10 minute winds of 185 km/h.
 Based on the well-defined structure and Dvorak ratings of T7.0, the JTWC upgraded Dolphin to a super typhoon late on May 16 with 1 minute winds of 260 km/h.
 The approaching westerlies turned Dolphin to the north and northeast on May 17 while also imparting unfavorable conditions, causing the eye and the convection to elongate and weaken.
 By May 18, increased wind shear had exposed the circulation as the winds continued to drop.
 After the convection decreased further, the JTWC discontinued advisories on Dolphin on May 19, once Dolphin was beginning to become extratropical near the Japanese island of Iwo Jima.
 On the next day, the winds fell below typhoon force, and at 00:00 UTC on May 21, the JMA declared Dolphin extratropical.
 The storm accelerated to the northeast, passing through the Aleutian Islands on May 22.
 The storm slowed once reaching the Gulf of Alaska, turning eastward to cross the International Date Line on May 24.